pwierer/sfdx-unpack/README.md

 # Why would I care?

-If you are working with unlocked packages and want to move around metadata components between packages, or even get rid off unlocked packages completely, you will need to manually remove package components in the Salesforce UI (Installed Packages -> Select Package -> View components -> Remove).
+If you are working with unlocked packages and want to move metadata components between packages, or even get rid of unlocked packages completely, you will need to manually remove package components in the Salesforce UI (Installed Packages -> Select Package -> View components -> Remove).

-This manual process can take forever if your package incoudes hundreds or even thousands of components.
+This manual process can take forever if your package includes hundreds or even thousands of components.
 But isn't there an official API or process to do exactly that you might wonder?
 Unfortunately not, at least not at this time of writing.

 # How does it work then?